ConorCorp/ConorCorp.github.io/content/posts/removing-friction-from-writing-w-decap-cms/index.md

 ---
-title: Removing Friction From Writing w/ Decap CMS
+title: A Head, Removed w/ Decap CMS
 date: 2024-03-12T23:52:47.756Z
 ---
 I’ve been just a bit too silent for too long on this blog.